What is flytipping?

 Can I store items in communal areas?

 No – all communal areas and shared areas must be kept free of items as they pose a serious fire risk.
 This includes plants, bikes, prams, mobility scooters and refuse bags.
 If we see any items left in communal areas, we will leave a calling card to say that we have spotted the items.
 You will then have seven days to remove the item from the date on the card.
 If items are NOT removed within seven days, we will collect them.
-If the item/s are not collected within 14 days, they will be disposed of.
+If the item/s are not collected within 14 days, they will be disposed of by Rosebery.
+The cost of the removal will then be charged to you (recharge).
 For more information, please download our Fire safety in Communal Areas leaflet below:Fire safety leaflet

 I have some bulky items that I no longer need.
 How can I remove these items?